Last Updated October 3, 2022

 A big part of sticking to a budget is practicing willpower and self-control.
 Having a budget will require you to say “no” sometimes.
 You cannot give into impulse purchases.
 If you don’t have self-control, you will always have a hard time sticking to a budget.

-Have an accountability partner or someone you can call when you’re tempted to buy when you should be saving.
+Finally, have an accountability partner or someone you can call when you’re tempted to buy when you should be saving.
 This person can be a friend, family, mentor, or financial coach.

 It’s hard to stick to your budget if you don’t have any financial goals.
 You need to know why you’re budgeting.
 What is the purpose or the end goal?
 Maybe it’s to save more money or get out of debt.
 Whatever the reason, you need to make clear financial goals so you have a reason to keep going.

 Those with goals are 10x more likely to succeed.
-People who identify their goals and work towards them usually accomplish their goals, and accomplish them quicker.
+People who identify their goals and work towards them usually accomplish their goals and accomplish them quicker.
 So if you don’t have any goals or plans for your money, you will most likely do nothing.

 It’s important to have a clear goal in mind so that you know exactly what you are working for and what you need to do to get there.
 Ask yourself what do you want out of life?
 Where do you want to be next year, five years, ten years or thirty years from now?
 Make goals and prioritize them.